 for life, not school

-The Governors have been informed by the National Union of Teachers (NUT) of their intention to undertake industrial action in the form of a one day national strike on Wednesday 26th March 2014.
+The National Union of Teachers has informed schools that their members will be taking industrial action in the form of a strike on Tuesday 5th July 2016.

 This action is not against the schools themselves but is part of national industrial action organised by the trade union as part of the ongoing dispute over workload and funding.

 There is no requirement on unions to inform schools of which members of staff will take action, and it may be that they will not know themselves as there is no obligation on members of unions to obey a strike call.

 Neither the Governing Body nor the Principal is legally allowed to close the school ‘in sympathy’ with the strike, and we will not do so.
 However, our main concern is the safety of our students.
 School will only close if, in the opinion of the Governors, it is not safe to remain open.
 If it does remain open, it is unlikely that lessons will be normal, and there may have to be sessions of private study supervised by a senior member of staff.